The Threshold Year

 III.
 The Codex

-The work of Dr. Marlene Hampton, ND lives at the intersection of seasonal medicine, feminine life architecture, and the quiet intelligence that emerges when health is approached without force.
+Her work lives at the intersection of naturopathic medicine, depth psychology, and the quiet intelligence that emerges when a woman is finally read whole rather than managed in parts.

 Her work has been shaped through over a decade of clinical practice and teaching at the doctoral level, and equally through raising children, tending land, and stepping away from productivity-driven models of care.